Skip to content

 Portugal Part I

-In the midst of Austrian winter I embarked on a week long journey to a warm and friendly place at the most western point of Europe.
-Portugal was amazing and I would like to share with you my impressions in a series of posts.
-Here we go with the first one..
+Confronted with the Austrian winter, I embarked on a week-long journey to a warm and friendly place at the most western point of Europe.
+Portugal was excellent, and I would like to share my impressions in several posts.
+Here we go with the first one.

 Striking and very interesting was the difference between Porto and Lisboa.
-One being the name giver of the country, the other the actual capital.
-While Lisboa is undenyingly an European metropole there is also a provincial charme about it.
-Being in the Baixa (downtown) you would think you are in an old 30.00+ town, but when you go up to one of the many (I say again many) viewpoints you will discover that you are indeed in a pulsing capital.
+One is the name-giver of the country, the other the capital.
+While Lisboa is undeniably a European metropole, it has a provincial charm to it.
+Being in the Baixa (downtown), you would think you are in an old 30.00+ town, but when you go up to one of the many (I say again, many) viewpoints, you will discover that you are indeed in a pulsating capital.
 Porto just screams life.
-There are these narrow streets full of history, churches out of pure gold (which will take your breath away), superb restaurants and lovely people.
-And portwine 😉
+These narrow streets are full of history, churches out of pure gold (which will take your breath away), superb restaurants, and lovely people.
+And port wine 😉

 test